tArtists have been using a mahl stick for centuries. The main purpose is to support your painting hand

 The bulb end on the left, which rests on the painting, is traditionally made from leather folded over the end and tied.
 Usually with some packing underneath to form a bulb shape.
-The most important function of this "bulb" is to provide some friction so that it doesn't slide off the painting surface when you are using it.
-May not be a such a potential problem for textured work but my paintings are a smooth satin finish,
+The bulb needs to be soft enough so that it does not damage the paint surface but you don't want it to slip.

 The bulb on my mahl stick has just been replaced.
 It is cut from a bit of mattress foam as described above..
 Below the bulb i have taped a rag which i wound around the shaft and secured with masking tape.
 I like to dab off excess paint onto it as I work.